CheesePie13/react-chess/README.md

 # react-chess
-A simple chess game made in TypeScript with React.
+A local multiplayer chess game made with TypeScript with React.